alkem-io/website/content/en/about/5-join-the-team.md

     padding: ["20px", "0", "30px", "0"]
 ---

-  Coming up with innovative collaborations every day for large and smaller sustainable communities the Alkemio team is growing.
+  Coming up with innovative collaborations every day, for large and smaller sustainable communities, the Alkemio team is growing.

   Are you ready to set a new standard for cross-sector collaboration and want to join us?
 Have a look at the vacancies below or send an email to hr@alkem.io with the topic "Join Alkemio".
 Attach your resume and an idea on how to improve cooperation between public organizations, businesses, startups, and academia.